 Does one of your friend's friends work for your dream company?
 Perhaps your cousin's boyfriend's sister is a local influencer in your industry?
 You should ask for an introduction!
 Seriously, what have you got to lose.
 The worst thing that could happen is they could say no. If they say yes though, a thank you note or a small gift wouldn't go astray... just sayin'.

 Sure, you probably meet with your manager all the time.
 But what if you scheduled a specific timeslot to talk about how to develop and improve your career?
 Your manager is perfectly placed to be able to assist you with your development plans and might even have some ideas that you haven't thought of.
 Go on, book some time in their calendar now!
 Check out this post about preparing for a performance review for some ideas.

 Yep, that is short for Purpose, Vision and Values.
-You have probably heard me talk about this in the past and you may even know that I have an almost-finished book written on the subject.
-In the meantime though, if you want to get started I highly recommend Naomi Arnold's free 10 Day My Shining Uniqueness Program.
-I was fortunate enough to be one of the testers for this program and I absolutely loved it!
+You have probably heard me talk about this in the past and you may even know that I have written a short ebook on the subject.
+Click here to get access to the ebook and start deep diving into defining your purpose, vision and values today!

 You probably aren't new to planning.
 I imagine you probably write shopping lists and maybe even have a planner you use to keep track of your appointments.
 But have you ever taken the time to plan your career?
 If not, take some time, sit down and start today.
 You can write about it, doodle or cut and paste images.
 Be clear about your goals, set some milestones and make time to get stuff done!